Grove City Psychological Services

 Jim specializes in working with children, families, and individual adults on a variety of issues including depression, anxiety, couples/relationship issues, family conflict, parenting challenges, and divorce issues.
 Dr. Broyles also specializes in practicing hypnotherapy; a tool used in helping individuals release past traumas, move past longstanding negative patterns, and overcome negative habits.

-Jocelyn Good, Ph.D.
+Jocelyn Good, Ph.D. *Accepting new patients for telehealth only.

 Jocelyn is a licensed psychologist working as a therapist at GCPS since 1992.
 Dr. Good received her Doctorate from The Ohio State University.